friendlyanon/gif-engine-js/README.md

   `index`: index of the frame to be processed, must be an `int` bigger than `0`, will throw otherwise

+  Returns an `Array` with this structure: `[ImageData, offsetTop, offsetLeft]`.
-  Returns an `ImageData` object ready to be used in a `<canvas>`.
-If the user didn't use `.inflate()` *or `.deinterlace()` if needed*, then this function will do that with both optional parameters (`clearRawData`, `overwriteData`) set to true, to avoid needlessly taking up memory space.
+  It is recommended to destructure this array as `ctx.putImageData()` parameters If the user didn't use `.inflate()` *or `.deinterlace()` if needed*, then this function will do that with both optional parameters (`clearRawData`, `overwriteData`) set to true, to avoid needlessly taking up memory space.
   These methods will only be called if the user omitted preprocessing the frames themselves.

 ### Properties of a GIF object
 Property names are in line with the [GIF specification][2], for more detailed